Why Is Heroin So Addictive?

 Effects of Mixing Substances

 Per the CDC, the majority of people that use heroin reported using at least three other substances.
-Additionally, people that are addicted to alcohol, marijuana, cocaine, or opioid pain relieving medications are at increased risk of addiction to heroin.
+Additionally, people that are addicted to alcohol, marijuana, cocaine, or opioid pain relieving medications are at increased risk of addiction.
 This means people addicted to pain medications are 40 times more likely to use heroin.

-Heroin users will often mix the drug with other substance to heighten the pleasurable effects of heroin or to diminish the unwanted effects.
+Heroin users will often mix the drug with other substance to heighten its pleasurable effects or to diminish the unwanted effects.
 For example, benzodiazepines may be used to limit the discomfort from the heroin high ending.

 This and similar practices can add to the danger as combining substances can lead to increased depressant effects including: